KDYao/Multilingual_LDA_ReplicationPackage/README.md

 ```

 <aside>

-💡 After discussion with Dr. Malton, we realize that maybe other semi-format material such as log, scripts, commands will be considered as different languages in the future work.
-Therefore, we make some changes to the code and now it should support multiple languages instead of just two (i.e., Log/Text).
+💡 This tool supports processing multiple languages instead of two (i.e., log data and natural language text) to extend compatibility in handling other semi-format material such as metrics, scripts, and commands in the future.
 </aside>

 ## Generate Corpus